steph-xue/overhacked/README.md

 <br>

 ### Minigames
 Both minigames follow a consistent structure.
 A loading screen appears while the agentic AI generates a personalized question, and a clickable mentor character remains available throughout to offer contextual hints.
-Every submitted answer is evaluated immediately, with correct responses highlighted in green and incorrect ones in red.
+Every submitted answer is evaluated, with correct responses highlighted in green and incorrect ones in red.
 The two minigames differ primarily in question format and in how much each contributes to the overall progress bar.

 **Multiple Choice**
 - Trivia style question testing object oriented programming concepts